Maddocent/ilc_r_workshop/README.md

  -> Choose a new project (File -> New Project) in RStudio "Version Control"

- -> Paste the link to this repo in the "url" field, and press enter
+ -> Paste the link to YOUR FORK of the repo in the "url" field, and press enter

  -> The files will appear in your project